chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [ ] feat: Re-use import for qualified names
 - [ ] refactor: Performance (spec/performance.md)

 ## Completed Tasks (newest first)

+- [x] fix: Export to target needs to use import path when not using direct parent
 - [x] feat: Offer NamedTuple, TypedDict and pydantic.BaseModel as bases for parameter object
 - [x] fix: Missing introduce parameter action if caret on type annotation of argument
 - [x] fix: Duplicate entries in refactoring menu